bondarukoleh/burgers_cafe_react_course/info/general.md

 some data that component D is interested in.
 So we should path is thru the chain A -> B-> C-> D. But B and C don't give a hoot about this prop, which adds redundancy to the code and make those components less reusable since we should alweys pass those props to them. \
 Solution is React Context feature.
+But remember that we shouldn't use the context for frequently changed state.

 ```jsx
 const AuthContext = React.createContext({someProp: 'defaultValue'});